HeaRT: A Hierarchical Circuit Reasoning Tree-Based Agentic Framework for AMS Design Optimization: The HeaRT Framework

 \section{The HeaRT Framework}

-Current LLM-based approaches for AMS design still fall short of the explainability and structured reasoning exhibited by human design flows, and their opaque, inconsistent reasoning limits practical deployment and trustworthiness.
+Current LLM-based approaches for AMS design fall short of the explainability and structured reasoning exhibited by human design flows, and their opaque, inconsistent reasoning limits trustworthiness and practical deployment.
 Inspired by the cognitive process through which human designers analyze, abstract, and interpret circuits, we propose HeaRT as a hierarchical reasoning framework that leverages human-inspired design philosophy to achieve transparent, context-consistent circuit understanding for downstream agentic tasks.
-As depicted in Fig.~\ref{fig:algorithm_steps}(a), HeaRT begins with graph-based current path tracing and subcircuit extraction, followed by hierarchical organization, and culminates in bottom-up architectural interpretation with context-aware knowledge consolidation.
-By combining top-down circuit decomposition with bottom-up, semantically consistent knowledge consolidation, \term grounds its reasoning in the structured abstraction workflow characteristic of human circuit designers.
-By integrating bottom-up hierarchical reasoning with the full circuit netlist as a global context at every stage, our framework fosters multi-perspective understanding ~\cite{wilf2023think,park2025thinking,zhang2025ambiguity}.
-The framework of HeaRT operates through two complementary phases: an offline, one-time knowledge-building stage that constructs the hierarchical circuit reasoning tree (Section~\ref{HeaRT_Phase_1}), and an online, real-time agentic retrieval stage that leverages standard LLM reasoning capabilities while grounding responses in this analytical knowledge base, achieving grounded, consistent, and efficient reasoning beyond single-shot, full-circuit inference (Section ~\ref{HeaRT_Phase_2}).
+As depicted in Fig.~\ref{fig:algorithm_steps} (left), HeaRT begins with graph-guided LLM-assisted subcircuit extraction, followed by hierarchical organization and bottom-up architectural knowledge consolidation.
+By combining top-down circuit decomposition with bottom-up reasoning, the framework mirrors the hierarchical abstraction principles used in circuit design.
+Local metadata provides informative cues, while access to the full netlist as global context maintains semantically consistent multi-level circuit reasoning.
+The framework of HeaRT operates through two complementary phases: an offline, one-time knowledge-building stage that constructs the hierarchical circuit reasoning tree (Section~\ref{HeaRT_Phase_1}), and an online, real-time agentic retrieval stage that leverages standard LLM reasoning capabilities while grounding responses in this tree, enabling structured, context-grounded inference beyond single-shot full-circuit reasoning (Section ~\ref{HeaRT_Phase_2}).
 The following subsections describe each phase in further detail.
-To enhance reproducibility and facilitate further research and development in related directions, we plan to release HeaRT as an open-source framework soon.
+To promote reproducibility and further research, we will release HeaRT as an open-source framework upon acceptance.